Renovating a Bathroom: Things to Take Into Consideration

 Bathtubs come in several sizes and shapes.
 If you wish to change yours, the size and shape of your bathroom will determine the type of tub you will choose.
 Acrylic bathtubs are a great option as they are very durable.
 They also help conserve heat, which is always a good thing to know for people who like to take long warm baths at the end of the day.

 Enameled steel or cast iron bathtubs are also good options.
 These are cheaper than acrylic tubs.
 However, they lose heat more quickly.
 The shower can be installed separately, or it can be set up right over the bathtub.
 In the latter case, a shower curtain or glass doors will be needed to block the water from gathering on the ground.

 For independent showers stalls, you will need to install a slip-resistant surface on the ground to avoid falls when the floor is slippery.
-The other main sanitary appliance, is the toilet.
+The other main sanitary appliance is the toilet.
 Always choose a low-flow model.
-Old toilets consumed 20 liters of water for every flush.
-These days, new models use less than 6 liters.
-Since the toilet is one the elements that uses the most water around the home, having a low-flow toilet will considerably improve your water consumption level.
+Old toilets consumed 20 litres of water for every flush.
+These days, new models use less than 6 litres.
+Since the toilet is one of the elements that use the most water around the home, having a low-flow toilet will considerably improve your water consumption level.

 Bathroom accessories, storage and decoration objects

 If you opt for appliances with traditional shades (like white), use decoration objects to give the room more character.
 Lighting, ceramics, frames, towels, candles, shower curtains, etc. These elements can bring the room’s overall look together to create a pleasant space where one is happy to spend time.
 And to hang your towels, opt for hooks instead of poles, which are more traditional.
 Hooks are easy to use, especially for children, and they are better for drying.
 These small details can make a huge difference.